w1k5/w1k5.blog/_posts/2017-12-30-go-to-college.markdown

 tags: [SAT, exams, poland, school, college, cancel, nationalism, tradition]
 comments: true
 ---
 I spoke with a surprising amount of clarity.
 We were arguing over something political, or maybe something about a family friend of ours?
 I can’t remember.
-But I do clearly recall my mother’s eyes laying on me, a small smile of amusement on her familiar face.
+But I do clearly recall my mother’s eyes laying on me, a small smile of amusement on her familiar face.<!-- more -->

 Good parents are benevolent gods to their children.
 I most definitely believed this about my own.
 My parents gave me a home.
 I believed in them; that they wanted what was best for me.
 Retrospectively, I realize that as a child, I wasn’t able to imagine my parents being wrong.
 I took their immigrant, unassimilated Polish perspectives and ran with them as if they were my own.